All Episodes

 She didn't have to wait for it.

-Southwest never asked for a dime for the flight, the luggage delivery, or anything else.
+Southwest never asked for a dime for the flight, the luggage delivery or anything else.

-And it turns out, thank God her son is okay.
+And it turns out, thank God, her son is okay.

 Now, that's the difference between, say, what we've been seeing, what just happened to Lucian, what happened to this guy dragged across the floor because they overbooked the flight, and what happened to that poor woman with twins.

-Southwest has got a great culture, Delta's got a great culture.
+Southwest has got a great culture.

-Some of the other legacy airlines like United and American, a much more amalgamation of different airlines with no real clear defining corporate vision, and that's where you have problems with like you had yesterday.
+Some of the other legacy airlines like United and American, a much more amalgamation of different airlines with no real clear defining corporate vision.

-There's the internal system that the airplanes have that uh can do it without any any uh ground uh aid or support, but there's also, especially in Miami, they have a phenomenal system for all the gates where they have gate gate-assisted air, which will actually get the airplanes really, really cool.
+But there's also, especially in Miami, they have a phenomenal system with all the gates where they have gate-assisted air, which will actually get the airplanes really, really cool.

 Let me ask Lucian this.